Mala1180/PPS-22-satify/doc/report/6-retrospective.md

 so impacting.
 We took this decision in order to avoid blocking the work of the other team members.

+## Final comments

+We are satisfied with the result of this project.
+We think we have done summary a good job and a lot of practice with Scala and functional programming.
+Another positive aspect is that we had the opportunity to experiment with new tools such as SBT, Cucumber and a new AGILE methodology.
+The strict rules on the code review and the tests have been very useful to improve the quality of the code and for having always a working version of the software.

 ## Future developments

 Many future developments are possible for this project.
 Some of them are related to the improvement of the user interface and others to exploit the potential of the software.

 To increase the user experience, it would be useful the completion while typing the formula or the possibility to drag and drop logical operator components to generate it.
 Another improvement could be the generation of an output logical circuit to better understand the solution.